freevariable/Sydneus-Serverless-Astrophysics/README.md

-# Universe
-*Universe* makes tens to hundreds billion of procedurally generated suns, planets and moons in a virtually unlimited number of persistent galaxies.
+*Sydneus* makes tens to hundreds billion of procedurally generated suns, planets and moons in a virtually unlimited number of persistent galaxies.

 The purpose of this code is first and foremost to optimize the number and length of calls (hence the costs) you make to our serverless back-end, then to provide features like JSON-formatting, per-user throttling and per-user billing (if you have paying customers).